 Who can enter

-• Children with CD22-positive B-cell precursor acute lymphoblastic leukemia (ALL) or other CD22-positive B-cell malignancies, who did not respond or insufficiently responded to standard treatment (refractory), or in whom the disease has returned (relapsed).
+• Children with 'very high risk' CD22-positive B-cell precursor acute lymphoblastic leukemia (BCP-ALL) in whom the disease has returned (relapsed) very quickly

 Goal